aguilana/aguilana/README.md

 - 💬 Ask me about **react**

-- ⚡ Fun fact **I used to run competitively and make a great espresso**
+- ⚡ Fun fact **I used to run at a very competitive level...now I ride bikes and make a great espresso**

 <h3 align="left">Connect with me:</h3>
 <p align="left">